Switching your construction business from paper to digital time tracking is a change for the better.

 But just because a change is good, doesn’t mean it’s going to be easy—not at first, anyway.

-In fact, for the first couple of weeks, you can expect some resistance from a few of your employees—either because they have legitimate reservations about using time tracking technology or because they’ve been knowingly cheating on their timesheets.
+In fact, for the first couple of weeks, you can expect some resistance from a few of your employees—either because they have legitimate reservations about using mobile time-tracking app or because they’ve been knowingly cheating on their timesheets.

 Either way, the best thing you can do to ensure a smooth transition is to help your employees work through their apprehensions.
 And help them accept your decision to move forward.